MarineOpticsLab/matchup_workflow/ReadMe.md

 * checks for consistency in positive and negative signs
 * checks for consistency in order of magnitude of entries in column

-** if any of these checks do not check out, then the value is nullified, and the value, its dataframe location, and the check that tripped is recorded in an output error record file.
+** If any of these checks do not check out, then the value is nullified, and the value, its dataframe location, and the check that tripped is recorded in an output error record file.

 After gross outliers are nullified, error columns utilizing the error LUT are calculated and saved within the dataframe.